Click the below categories to filter questions and answers

-A large Dimplex storage heater can hold about 50 kWh of energy.
+A: A large Dimplex storage heater can hold about 50 kWh of energy.
 To give you some idea of the scale, a 2011 Toyota Prius’ battery capacity is 5.2 kWh.

 - Q: How does manual charge control work?

-In automatic charge control mode, the DCP2010 control panel manages how much energy to add into the storage heater each night to ensure that your warm the next day based on the outside temperature.
+A: In automatic charge control mode, the DCP2010 control panel manages how much energy to add into the storage heater each night to ensure that your warm the next day based on the outside temperature.
 Under automatic charge control, the charge control knob should be left in position 3 (III) and can be replaced with the provided cover.

 In manual charge control mode, the user needs to decides how much energy to store during the next Off-Peak period.
 No charge for summer is the zero setting (▼), while a full charge for those coldest days (January and February) would be a three (III).
 The typical winter setting is 2 (II), spring and fall is typically set at 1.